Physical Therapy Treatments For Parkinson’s Disease

 Parkinson’s disease affects each person very differently.

-For this reason, the first thing your physical therapist will do is carry out a comprehensive evaluation in order to examine your posture, strength, flexibility, walking, balance, endurance, and coordination.
+For this reason, your physical therapist will carry out a comprehensive evaluation to examine your posture, strength, flexibility, walking, balance, endurance, and coordination.

-Then, they will use these results to create a custom treatment plan to help you stay active, independent, and mobile for as long as possible.
+Then, they’ll use these results to create a custom treatment plan to help you stay active, independent, and mobile for as long as possible.

 This treatment plan may include: